amolabs/docs/protocol_v6.md

 - `_HEX_encoded_parcel_id_` = HEX encoding of `_parcel_id_`
 - `"_HEX_encoded_parcel_id_"` as a JSON string

-### UDC(User-Defined Coin) ID
-A UDC ID is a 32-bit unsigned integer.
-It is represented as a double-quoted decimal number without redundant leading zeroes when used in JSON, e.g. in protocol messages.
-However, it is represented as a 4-byte big-endian integer when it is used to composite another identifier.

-The following types are used in this document.
-- `_udc_id_` = alias of `_decimal_number_`
-- `_udc_id_` as a JSON number, e.g. `1234` not `"1234"`

 ### Extra info
 `register`, `request` and `grant` tx may carry extra information.
 It must be a JSON object, but its internal structure is application-specific.
 Internal DB of